What Earth First Got Right in the Adirondacks

 The impulse of environmentally conscious people to restore native species is a good one, but as with those who advocate "peace through superior firepower," something went terribly wrong with the logic of those who jumped to reclamation as the method.

-I dwell on reclamation only to demonstrate how the state's environmental policies--aligned or synchronous as they often are with corporate and business interests--can also be described as extremist.
+I dwell on reclamation only to demonstrate how the state's environmental policies---aligned or synchronous as they often are with corporate and business interests---can also be described as extremist.
 There is something quite extreme about killing all of the fish in a lake so that a single species can be introduced into it.

-In August 1991, for example, a year after the incidents around Pharaoh Mountain, Earth First! came to Little Green Pond in the heart of Adirondack State Park to protest a scheduled reclamation by the Department of Environmental Conservation.
+In August 1991, a year after the incidents around Pharaoh Mountain, Earth First came to Little Green Pond in the heart of Adirondack State Park to protest a scheduled reclamation by the Department of Environmental Conservation.
 Hearing that eco-terrorists would be there to disrupt the reclamation, sixty armed law enforcement officers descended on the pond with billy clubs and police dogs only to find two Earth Firsters floating on strange-looking inflatables in the pond.

 I often summon this scene in my mind to remind myself of how disproportionately American society leans towards the interests of capitalism and resource management.
 When push comes to shove, a small army of uniformed men will show up to defend the rights of sport fishermen to fish for brook trout and two guys in swimsuits will be there to defend the lives of the fish no one cares about---one riding an inflatable alligator and the other on an inflatable shark.